 The state is situated on Santhal Parganas and Chhota Nagpur Plateau.
-Most of Jharkhand comes under the Chota Nagpur Plateau.
+Most of Jharkhand comes under the Chhota Nagpur Plateau.
 Rivers like Koel, Brahmani, Damodar, Subarnarekha and Kharkai flow here.
 One can enjoy the scenic beauty of forests, hills and plateaus from the Lodh Falls.
-The dense forest of Jharkhand has a huge population of Asian elephants and tigers.
+The dense forest of the state has a huge population of Asian elephants and tigers.
 Jharkhand's soil content consists of stones and rocks disintegration.
 The soil compositions are divided further and are found around the state.
 One can find red soil in the Rajmahal area and Damodar valley.
-In the areas like Barkagaon, Jhumri Telaiya, Koderma, some areas of Mandar hill have micacious soil that contain mica particles.
+Some areas of Barkagaon, Jhumri Telaiya, Koderma, and Mandar hill have micacious soil that contains mica particles.
 Dhanbad and Hazaribagh have sandy soil and the major part of Rajmahal area has black soil.
 Palamu, Dumka, western Ranchi, and Singhbhum and Santhal Parganas regions have laterite soil.

 Government and Politics

-As per the 2011 census, the state's literacy rate is 67.63%.
-The male literacy of the state is 78.45% and the female literacy is 56.21%.
-Moreover, nine districts of the state have the literacy rate above average.
+As per the 2011 census, the state's literacy rate is 67.63 percent.
+The male literacy of the state is 78.45 percent and the female literacy is 56.21 percent.
+Moreover, nine districts of the state have the above average literacy rate.
 The state has both privately run as well as state-run schools.
 The mode of teaching depends and varies from one school to another.
-Some of the well known schools in Jharkhand are De Nobili School, DAV Hehal, Delhi Public School, Oxford Public School, St Thomas School, Chinmaya Public School, St. Xavier's, Kendriya Vidyalaya, Shishu Mandir, Sacred Heart School, Loyola school, Surendranath centenary School, etc. After Jharkhand was formed, four different projects - DPEP, SSA, NPEGEL and KGBV - were introduced by the Jharkhand Education Project Council (JEPC) in order to spread awareness of primary-level education.
-However, because of slow pace of work, the government has not yet achieved 100% enrolment of students in schools.
+Some of the well-known schools in Jharkhand are De Nobili School, DAV Hehal, Delhi Public School, Oxford Public School, St Thomas School, Chinmaya Public School, St. Xavier's, Kendriya Vidyalaya, Shishu Mandir, Sacred Heart School, Loyola school, Surendranath centenary School, etc. After Jharkhand was formed, four different projects - DPEP, SSA, NPEGEL and KGBV - were introduced by the Jharkhand Education Project Council (JEPC) in order to spread awareness of primary-level education.
+However, because of slow pace of work, the government has not yet achieved 100 percent enrolment of students in schools.
 More Detail...